jseto/web-wish-to-go/src/pages/index-data/slides/click-the-hearts.md

 image: ../../../images/click-on-the-hearts-animation.gif
 ---

-# Click on the Hearts
+## Let Readers to Like your Posts

-Readers click on the hearts to add posts to the **Destination Wish List**
+Readers can click on the hearts next to your posts to add them to the **Destination Wish List**